 You can engrave unique designs on leather, denim, and other textile products.
 These designs can make your products even more competitive.

-This doesn't just mean customised clothing patterns, but customised clothing or dresses with the laser cutter; you can even take private orders.
+This doesn't just mean customised clothing patterns, can also customised clothing or dresses with the fabric laser cutting machine; you can even take private orders.

 How to laser cut fabric at home

 If you want to use a fabric laser cutting machine to make your garment at home, you can follow these steps to cut it.

 - Check the material composition of the garment: This is a crucial step to check that the fabric does not contain harmful materials such as PVC.
 The fiber content will then help you to choose the most suitable cutting parameters.

 - Finishing the fabric: Once you have chosen the right fabric, you need to finish the fabric flat.
 If creases are in the cut pattern, you must use an iron to smooth the fabric.